 Main ride options

 - The 3-4 day ride: Following Warburton we’ll be riding east through Noojee and Walhalla and then across north east Gippsland through Maffra and Bairnsdale.
 Those wanting a 3-4 day ride could either ride south from Maffra and catch the train to Melbourne from Sale, or continue on to Bairnsdale and train home from there.
 This is the next easiest/most logical point to leave (or join) the ride.
-This section of the ride includes gravel roads and medium-sized climbs, so will require some degree of fitness and experience.
-There are towns at fairly regular intervals, so this section could be done without camping gear (subject to availability.
+This section of the ride includes gravel roads and some decent-sized climbs, so will require some degree of fitness and experience.
+There are towns at fairly regular intervals or nearby, so this section could potentially be done without camping gear (subject to availability.
 Do your own research).

 You don’t even have to ride the same route that we are.
 A couple of other great options are the route of the 2018 Climate Cycle or the Hunt 1000 route.
 Or you can ride from somewhere else in Australia.
 Do it!
 Our aim at the moment is to finish in Canberra on Thursday the 5th of December, so if it’s possible you could meet us there in a show of strength outside parliament.